How should high cholesterol in children be treated?

 The first treatment approach for high cholesterol in children involves lifestyle changes that can benefit the entire family: Lose weight, eat healthy foods, and exercise more.

-In particular, avoid processed foods that contain large amounts of saturated fats and sugars.
+In particular, avoid processed foods that contain large amounts of saturated fats, trans fats and sugars.
 Be more active throughout the day and minimize the amount of time spent in front of computers, tablets, televisions and phones.

 Your doctor might suggest cholesterol medications if your child: